Legal Team Representing More Than 400 People Struck Down By Illness At Luxury Hotel

 “The sheer number of holidaymakers falling ill at this resort and others in Cape Verde, continues to shock us and is, quite frankly, unacceptable.

-“The impact of gastric illness should never be downplayed, and that these particular clients went on to be diagnosed with salmonella demonstrates how serious it can be.
+“The impact of gastric illness should never be downplayed, and that this particular client went on to be diagnosed with salmonella demonstrates how serious it can be.

-“Understandably, they have many questions and concerns over how they became so unwell.
-We’re now investigating these to help obtain the answers that they – and everyone else affected – deserves.
+“Understandably, she has many questions and concerns over how she became so unwell.
+We’re now investigating these to help obtain the answers that she – and everyone else affected – deserves.

 “It beggars belief that this hotel continues to make so many British tourists ill, every year, with serious life-altering conditions.
 Something needs to be done now, to stop others from falling ill while holidaying in Cape Verde.